thunlp/ERICA/README.md

 Source code and dataset for ACL2021 paper: "[ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning](https://arxiv.org/abs/2012.15022)".

-The code is based on huggaface's [transformers](https://github.com/huggingface/transformers), the trained models and pre-training data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/19SxYoDeKZg4Ho_FIrDYpcifCtpsl5u3K?usp=sharing).
+The code is based on huggingface's [transformers](https://github.com/huggingface/transformers), the trained models and pre-training data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/19SxYoDeKZg4Ho_FIrDYpcifCtpsl5u3K?usp=sharing).

 ### Quick Start

 You can quickly run our code by following steps:

 - Install dependencies as described in following section.
-- cd to `pretrain` or `finetune` directory then download and pre-processing data for pre-training or finetuning.
+- cd to `pretrain` or `finetune` directory then download and pre-process data for pre-training or finetuning.

 ### 1. Dependencies